mfe7/mfe7.github.io/_pages/about.md

 ---

 <span style="color:blue">**Prospective Lab Members:**</span> Please take a look at [this page](https://neu-autonomy.github.io/lab_website/joinus) to see our current openings and express your interest using the relevant form.
 Unfortunately, I cannot respond to every email.
 Instead, by entering your info in the correct form, I can take a closer look when I am looking to hire for that position.
-I am planning to hire multiple Ph.D. students in the 2022-2023 cycle.

 ---